Do you want to add HTTP security headers in WordPress?

 - X-Content-Type-Options X-Content-Type-Options blocks content mime-type sniffing.

 They work even better if you are using a DNS-level website application firewall like Sucuri or Cloudflare.
-We’ll show you each method, and you can choose one that works best for you.

 1. Adding HTTP Security Headers in WordPress Using Sucuri

-From here you can choose three sets of rules.
-The default protection, HSTS, and HSTS Full.
-You will see which HTTP security headers will be applied for each set of rules.
+If you have a Professional or Business plan, then you also have options for HSTS and HSTS Full.
+You can see which HTTP security headers will be applied for each set of rules.

-That’s all, Sucuri will now add your selected HTTP security headers in WordPress.
+Sucuri will now add your selected HTTP security headers in WordPress.
 Since it is a DNS-level WAF, your website traffic is protected from hackers even before they reach your website.

 2. Adding HTTP Security Headers in WordPress Using Cloudflare

 Cloudflare offers a basic free website firewall and CDN service.
-It lacks advanced security features in its free plan, so you will need to upgrade to its Pro plan which is more expensive.
+It lacks advanced security features in its free plan, so you will need to upgrade to its Pro plan, which is more expensive.

-Once Cloudflare is active on your website, go to the SSL/TLS page under your Cloudflare account dashboard and then switch to the Edge Certificates tab.
+Once Cloudflare is active on your website, you must go to the SSL/TLS page in your Cloudflare account dashboard and then switch to the ‘Edge Certificates’ tab.

-Now, scroll down to the HTTP Strict Transport Security (HSTS) section.
+Now, scroll down to the ‘HTTP Strict Transport Security (HSTS)’ section.

 This method provides basic protection using HTTP security headers.
-However, it does not let you add X-Frame-Options and Cloudflare doesn’t have a user interface to do that.
+However, it does not let you add X-Frame-Options, and Cloudflare doesn’t have a user interface to do that.

 3. Adding HTTP Security Headers in WordPress Using .htaccess